HollyESmith/Forecasting_Polestar_Success/README.md

 Polestar electric vehical company has gone public recently, in June 2022.
 We are looking to learn from the performance of Tesla and other EV companies over the years to predict when the best time is to invest in Polestar.

 - Description of the source of data:
-StockAnalysis.com for a list of IPOS launched in the last recession 2008.
-Kaggle for a list of US Company information on these IPOS.
-Finally an API of historical pricing data to train our model for future price predictions using volume as a predictor.
+Yahoo Finance API of historical pricing data to train our model for future price predictions using volume as a predictor.

 - Questions we hope to answer with the data:
 Based on the performance of Tesla from its IPO in 2010 at the tail end of a recession, how well can we anticipate doing when the timeline of our IPO, Polestar is in simular conditions?
 How well suited are we to be competitive in the market.